 If you click on the play button you can see the result in the preview, and then when you're done you just click export and your video will soon be ready to download. 🎉

 If you've made it this far, let me sprinkle in a few more facts about why subtitles are so important before you finish subtitling your own video.
 There are many interesting statistics as to why subtitles make sense to add to any video.
-I've put together the best 7 for you.
+7 facts why you should use subtitles!

 1. Not everybody is able to hear your audio